 Speaking of significant other, don’t settle when it comes to relationship finances.
 Disagreements over money are one of the biggest reasons that couples fight — and break up entirely.
 While you need to be compatible with your long-term partner in a number of ways, it’s often easy to ignore the importance of financial compatibility.

 If you are to survive financially, you should find a partner who shares the same financial values as you do.
 For example, if you’re trying to save for a house but your partner prefers to have multiple lavish vacations every year, that’s going to be a problem.
-If you want to go into huge debt for an overly lavish wedding, but your partner prefers to live within their means, that’s a sign of a bigger problem.
+If you want to go into huge debt for an overly lavish wedding, but your partner prefers to live within their means, that’s a sign of a bigger problem than just the wedding budget.

 Many couples avoid having “the money talk.”
 So don’t be that couple.
 Share your financial goals, saving habits, retirement dreams, and spending plans with your partner.
 Don’t be afraid to have this conversation early in the relationship, either.
 If you and your partner are at opposite ends of the financial spectrum, there is some serious thinking to be done.
 If no compromises can be made, the relationship may be doomed.